• Campground Host • Trail/Campground Maintenance • Visitor Information • General Assistance

 Public Contact: Hosts provide camping assistance and area information to visitors; advise visitors about rules and regulations; and alert law enforcement about emergencies, unsafe conditions, or infractions.
 (No law enforcement duties.)
 Hosts present professional, neat appearance to the public and wear BLM t-shirts or vests & hats (provided).

 Maintenance: Hosts are not expected to clean vault toilets, but they are expected to restock them with toilet paper.
 Pick-up litter.
 Perform light maintenance as needed.

 Schedule: Reside at campground seven days a week--typically work Thursdays through Mondays; off Tuesdays & Wednesdays.
 Work hours: 8 hours per day/ 5 days a week. (am and pm duties).

 Abilities: Strong communication and interpersonal skills.
 Able to serve independently with minimal supervision.
 Able to walk or stand for campground rounds and lift 20 lbs. if needed.

 Reimbursement $20/day for each 8-hour service day (5 days a week required) and mileage for fulfilling campground duties.
 Minimum two month commitment required for reimbursement.

 Submit Volunteer.gov application.
 Couples submit separate applications for each person.

 Provide two recent work or volunteer position references.

 Daytime phone interview.
-Provide your phone numbers for weekdays and weekends.
+Please provide your phone numbers for weekdays and weekends.

 HOUSING & AMENITIES Type: Camp Sites Description: Volunteers provide their own RV or camper.
-No water, propane or electricity hook-ups (sewer vaults provided).
-Water available at the BLM office in Moab.
+No water, propane or electricity hook-ups available (sewer vaults provided).
 Portable solar units recommended.
-Enjoy the quiet life!
+Water, ice and showers are available at the BLM office in Moab Monday-Friday during office hours (8-4:30).